NYOS Academy

 Aged 9-14

-Playing at Grade 2-5 or equivalent.
+Playing at Grade 2-5 or equivalent but no exams are required.
 Participants should be confident with the basics of their instrument and able to read music independently.

 Have a Scottish connection: